Independent Banking Advisory Service

 Bank threats for successful SMEs and their owners/proprietors is identified in Hansard

-Hansard debate on Premier Motor Auctions at 11am where Austin Mitchell MP speaks on Lloyds Bank and Premier Motor Auctions Ltd case from column 212WH to column 219WH and provides Keith Elliott's concerns on conflicts of interest and also quotes IBAS views on our member's case.
+Hansard debate on Premier Motor Auctions at 11am where our members MP speaks on Lloyds Bank and Premier Motor Auctions Ltd case from column 212WH to column 219WH and provides his concerns on conflicts of interest and also quotes IBAS views on our member's case.

-This is an 'ongoing' case for IBAS member Keith Elliott which has now reached the courts with a claim against both Lloyds and also PwC.
+This is an 'ongoing' case for our IBAS member which has now reached the courts with a claim against both Lloyds and also PwC.

 Premier Motorauctions Ltd & Anor v Pricewaterhousecoopers LLP & Anor EWHC 2610 (Ch) (24 October 2016) - HIGH COURT DENIES SECURITY FOR COSTS APPLICATION BECAUSE CLAIMANT HELD ADEQUATE ATE INSURANCE - Snowden J handed down judgment on PricewaterhouseCoopers’ application for security for costs in Premier Motor Auctions Limited v PricewaterhouseCoopers (2016) EWHC (Ch).
 Snowden J suggested that the independent and professional nature of insolvency practitioners, combined with their personal liability, indicates that ATE insurance arranged by them (as in importance of ATE insurance market and acknowledged that there "is a public interest in permitting ATE insurance on appropriate terms to provide access to justice for insolvent companies under the control of responsible insolvency office-holders".